roeszler/reabook/README.md

 </details>

 ### Automated JavaSCript Testing
 A JavaScript (Js) testing folder located at `static > js > tests >` has been created using Jest to demonstrate the process of testing.
-Considering the reliance on pythonic code, the use of [jQuery](https://jquery.com/) syntax and the relatively simple nature of the javascript components contained in the project, manual testing was chosen as the primary method for each JS component.
-This can be seen as part of the overall [manual testing](#manual-testing) critical pathway approach.

-Notwithstanding, the JavaScript Testing Framework [Jest](https://jestjs.io/) has been applied to commonly used property calculation functions created in JavaScript.
+The JavaScript Testing Framework [Jest](https://jestjs.io/) has been applied to commonly used property calculation functions created in JavaScript.
 This can be seen as the `static > js > calculators.js` file.
-It follows the same [MVC testing](#mvc-testing) and [Test Driven Development](#test-driven-development) Red, Green, Refactor approach as detailed in the Pythonic testing seen previously.
+It follows the same [MVC testing](#mvc-testing) and [Test Driven Development](#test-driven-development) Red, Green, Refactor approach as detailed in the [Automated Python Testing](#automated-python-testing) section previously.

 Jest uses [Node.JS](https://nodejs.org/en/) JavaScript runtime environment via the node package manager (NPM) utility.